Speed up your review and approval process in 9 simple steps

 You should collect feedback throughout the review and approval process, and it should be simple, accurate, and clear.
 In other words, you need to find a way to package feedback and deliver it to the video engineer in a predictable way.

-With Filestage, your colleagues and clients can leave comments on top of videos and request changes wherever they are needed.
+With Filestage, your colleagues and clients can add comments directly on top of videos and request changes or reject the file whenever needed.
 This way, no one needs to worry about timestamps.

 Document review and approval